 Lord, then there was the time that actually involved the Lord.
 My mom had a preaching engagement at a guest church and we were joining the rest of the family and meeting them there.
 Well, the time had come where he was supposed to be at my house so we could leave together.
 I call to see what the delay is and he casually says he’s trying to get ready.
 I question his time management and he takes offense and asks was he not good enough for me to wait on him.

-Really??
-Seriously??
-My mom is about to stand in a pulpit in a few minutes and I’m supposed to accept your tardiness and show up late to the guest church for no reason other than you felt like taking your sweet time getting ready knowing good and well you should have been dressed and ready to go way before me.
+Really?
+Seriously?
+My mom is about to stand in a pulpit in a few minutes and I’m supposed to accept your tardiness?
+You want me to show up late to the guest church for no reason other than you felt like taking your sweet time piddling around.
 I’m a woman, with a child, for crying out loud.
-If anybody should be lagging in preparation it ought to be me!
-Smh!
+If anybody should be lagging in preparation it ought to be me.

 Ladies, don’t tolerate it.